Kiuwan logo

 Kiuwan SAST

 This static application security testing (SAST) tool is designed to detect potential security flaws in your application’s proprietary code.
-Kiuwan Code Security has endless opportunities for customization and supports dozens of coding languages.
+Kiuwan Code Security offers endless customization opportunities and supports dozens of coding languages.
 It also enables developers to create an action plan that automatically addresses defects as soon as the system finds them, making it easier to keep up with security patches and protect your users’ data.

 Kiuwan Insights Open Source (SCA)